 Yes, there’s a lifetime restriction of $500 per home.
 This means if you have claimed this incentive in prior years, you are required to lower any credit you claimed earlier.

 If you have claimed the top amount, you won’t qualify for any extra reductions through this continuation.

 Credits have a limit for a few qualified solutions:

 - Advanced main air circulation—$50

 If you have questions about how you can benefit from the extension of the residential energy efficient property tax credit, download Form 5695 or contact your tax advisor for assistance.

 Enhance Your Heating and Cooling Equipment Today

-Been delaying buying new heating and cooling system?
+Been procrastinating upgrading your heating and cooling system?
 Reach the Experts at 502-785-8230 or contact us online.
 We can help you find an energy-efficient system you can reap tax benefits from the next year.